-Recreation/play provision
+Amenity Open Space and Recreation/play provision

-The table below provides a general indication of the minimum requirements for the provision of play/recreation which the Council will seek in new residential developments.
-This is based on the requirements in the Residential Design Guide.
+The table below provides a general indication of the minimum requirements for the provision of amenity open space and play/recreation areas which the Council will seek in new residential developments.
+It should be noted that amenity open space is defined as space that is used for landscaping, informal leisure or social activities and must be provided over and above the space required for formal sport/recreational activities.